adaltas/node-nikita/packages/core/src/session.coffee.md

             _opts = {}
             for k, v of context.options
+              continue if k in ['handler', 'callback', 'header', 'after', 'before']
-              continue if k in ['handler', 'callback', 'header', 'after', 'before'] _opts[k] ?= v
+              # continue if k in ['handler', 'callback', 'header', 'after', 'before']
+              _opts[k] ?= v
             conditions.all proxy, options: _opts
             , ->